rootmax84/RedBox-Telemetry/README.md

 ### Key features:
 - True multiuser with separate data and global admin
-- Authentication on torque/redmange side by unique token for each user
+- Authentication on torque/redmange side by bearer token for each user
 - Leaflet MAP provider
 - Export KML
 - Live data streaming